 While there is no way to keep ALL germs out of your classroom, minimizing them is easier than you might think.
 By implementing these five practices into your day, you can guarantee a decrease in the amount of sickness.
 And that makes EVERYONE happy!

-So, I have created another set of printables for you!
+So, I’ve created another set of printables for you!
 The first one is for your students.
 This can be something you print and send home or have them keep at their desks.
 The second is for teachers and would be a great addition to your substitute folder .
-It’s just a quick reminder of what to do to minimize the sickness and keep kids healthy.
+It’s just a quick reminder of what to do to minimize sickness and how to keep your kids healthy.
 You can access them in my FREE Printable Library!